Hyperloop-esque floating trains are coming to Northern England

 Related: Elon Musk’s craziest tech ideas

-Using maglev technology, the trains would be capable of topping 300mph and it’s believed to be the first time the tech has been used outside Japan for this purpose.
+Using maglev technology, the trains would be capable of topping 300mph and it’s believed to be the first time the tech has been used outside Japan.

-To illustrate just how much quicker the line will be, Liverpool to Hull currently takes over three hours and involves at least two changes.
+To illustrate just how much quicker the line will be, Liverpool to Hull currently takes more than three hours and involves at least two changes.
 On the maglev that journey would take just 29 minutes.

-It will take just seven minutes to travel from Liverpool to Manchester, nine minutes from Manchester to Leeds, and the final leg between Leeds and Hull would be a mere 13 minutes long.
+It will take seven minutes to travel from Liverpool to Manchester, nine minutes from Manchester to Leeds, and the final leg between Leeds and Hull would be a mere 13 minutes long.

 The maglev technology will allow small pods to travel at very high speeds through tunnels, levitating above the tracks using powerful electromagnets.

-This all comes at quite a cost though, the initial line between Manchester and Leeds priced at between £2.2 billion and £3.7 billion.
+This all comes at quite a cost though, with the initial line between Manchester and Leeds priced at between £2.2 billion and £3.7 billion.

-Elon Musk’s Hyperloop project is another eyeing up the UK as a possible place for a route.
+Elon Musk’s Hyperloop project is also eyeing up the UK as a possible place for a route.
 Musk’s tech would see trains propelled at 760mph to link London and Manchester in just 18 minutes.

-When you combine the poor state of the country’s rail network and the fact UK is leaving the EU, providing a faster connection between cities in the British Isles makes a lot of sense.
-However, it’s unlikely to be here any time soon so prepare to put up with the current situation for a while longer.
+When you combine the poor state of the country’s rail network with the fact the UK is leaving the EU, providing a faster connection between cities in the British Isles makes a lot of sense.

+However, it’s unlikely to be here any time soon, so prepare to put up with the current situation for a while longer.

 Watch: How to decide on a new pair of headphones